Data Center Site Selection Explained

 Access to Skilled Labor

 Your new data center will require a workforce with specialized technical skills.
-You will have to hire IT professionals, engineers, security personnel, and support staff to run the facility, so your site must have access to a large talent pool.
+To run the facility, you will need to hire IT professionals, engineers, security personnel, and support staff, which means your site must have access to a large talent pool.

 Here are a few best practices when assessing a potential data center site's access to skilled labor:

-If the facility is in an area with a limited talent pool or where the cost of living is prohibitively high, you will struggle to attract and retain qualified professionals.
+If the facility is located in an area with a limited talent pool or a prohibitively high cost of living, you will struggle to attract and retain qualified professionals.
 The lack of a skilled workforce results in increased downtime, slower response times to technical issues, and a higher likelihood of errors.

 General Accessibility